UWPCE-PythonCert/ProgrammingInPython/source/exercises/list_lab.rst

 The file will also need this on the first line::

-    #!/usr/bin/env python3
+    #!/usr/bin/env python

-This is known as the "she-bang" line -- it tells the shell how to execute that file -- in this case, with ``python3``
+This is known as the "she-bang" line -- it tells the shell how to execute that file -- in this case, with ``python``

-NOTE: on Windows, there is a python launcher which, if everything is configured correctly will look at that line to know you want python3 if there is more than one python on your system.
+NOTE: on Windows, there is a python launcher which, if everything is configured correctly will look at that line to know you want python if there is more than one python on your system.

 If this doesn't work on Windows, just run the file some other way: